rotblauer/catd/README.md

 tracks at a time, but it's a good fit for the `import` command and the grand schemes of generally extensible cat trackers.
 Want to download your Cat Tracks?
 We'll stream them to you!

+### More thoughts on data handling

+catd is responsible for:

+Safely storing tracks, gzipped.
+Data persistence and integrity is paramount.
+Unsure whether to store RAW (unfiltered/validated) tracks, too.
+Currently only valid, deduped, etc. tracks are stored.

+Making maps.
+Producing `.mbtiles` vector tiles, ultimately for the client.
+Part of this job is structuring the data in a way that is easy and reasonably rendered.
+S2 indexes were part of this.
+LineStrings (CatLaps) are an evolution of this.
+Trip Detector.
+Uses `tippecanoe` for turning `.geojson.gz` files into `.mbtiles`, which are ultimately the primary data source for the mapping client.

+Retrieving tracks.
+Serving tracks to the client.
+This is the toughest one to do lightly.
+I'd rather not rely on Postgres.
+Currently will store and serve a cache of recent tracks for cats (even provide real-time websocket updates on push). catd intends to enable streaming download of `.gz` tracks.
+But time/space queries are not well supported. `cat-engine` has this, implemented in Google Firestore using geohashes.

 ## API

 ### Commands